occiware/MartBTG/README.md

 + --force           Skip all user interaction.
 + -q, --quiet       Quiet (no output)
 + -l, --log         Print log to file
-+ -s, --strict      Exit script with null variables.  i.e 'set -o nounset'
++ -s, --strict      Exit script if no associated value is found for a variable
 + -v, --verbose     Output more information.
 (Items echoed to 'verbose')
 + -d, --debug       Runs script in BASH debug mode (set -x)
 + -h, --help        Display this help and exit